nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 -  Only 12% of LLCs have more than one employee.
 [Source](https://www.irs.gov/businesses/small-businesses-self-employed/limited-liability-company-llc)

-## The Percentage of LLCs That Are Classified as Small Businesses
+## What Percentage of LLCs are Small Businesses?

 <center>
 <img alt="llc small business" src="/images/content/small-business-at-night.png" title="Small Business Big Potential" style="width: 63%; height: 63%">